Accounts Payable Supervisor - IT-Online

 - Degree in accounting or finance

-- At least 2 – 5 years experience as Accounts Payable Manager
+- At least 2 – 5 years experience as Accounts Payable Supervisor

 DUTIES: